uniyalabhishek/rust-counter/Deploying-contracts.md

 On your terminal:
 1. Ensure you navigate to project directory, containing folders such as `contracts`, `out`, `src`, etc.
 2. Check that the compiled contract files exist by running `ls out/` and expect to see the filenames mentioned above.
 If not, please run `yarn build` and check again.
-3. Ensure you have `near-shell` installed by running `near` and expect to see a list of available commands.
+3. Ensure you have `near-cli` installed by running `near` and expect to see a list of available commands.
 If it's not found, please run `npm install -g near-shell`
 4. Ensure you've run `near login` and selected the account `YOU.testnet` where `YOU` is your NEAR account name created from https://wallet.testnet.nearprotocol.com

 We'll be running a command like this: